BerkeleyHCI/PolymorphicBlocks/README.md

 You are recommended to sanity check generated designs during layout.

 Be prepared for things to be rough around the edges.
-The error messages in particular are not great.
+The error messages in particular are not great and need work.

 Building boards with the included libraries should be relatively straightforward, but building custom library parts is a more complex process.